-This guide will show you exactly how to qualify, what mistakes to avoid, and how to improve your chances of success from the start.
+This guide will show you exactly how to qualify qualify for the OINP International Student Stream, what mistakes to avoid, and how to improve your chances of success from the start.

 What is the OINP International Student Stream?